Flow-matic/sea-battle/README.md

   * I would like the game to be easy to navigate through.

-  * Have a working loop environment without users imput errors.
+  * Have a working loop environment without users input errors.

 ___